 I am a wife to an amazing husband and a mother to five precious children.
 I received my Bachelors degree in Psychology from Cal State University San Bernardino and worked in Emergency Medical Services before I had children.
-I love camping, kayaking, making deserts and traveling.
+I love camping, kayaking, making desserts and traveling.
 If I were doing any other job, I would be a reviewer for resort vacation destinations.
 I fully believe that our lives are a gift from our Lord and Savior Jesus Christ and I have the utmost respect for those who take a leap of faith, are desperate for a second chance in the right direction and are ready to make changes towards a new chapter in their lives.
 I am most thankful for Christ’s unending love, unchanging mercy and unfailing forgiveness.
 Our family lives in the great state of Texas.